 Tax Lien Certificates

-If the owner does not pay back the certificate, then the investor often gets the entire property for only the taxes, penalties and interest due.
+If the certificate is not redeemed, then the investor can foreclose on the property, often getting it for only the taxes, penalties and interest due.

 Are you looking for detailed information for every state that sells tax liens or tax deeds?